15 Country Kitchen Curtains Ideas That Actually Work in Real Homes

 https://www.instagram.com/p/DEgOWCApnvR/

-The three-window bay features sheer curtains at the lower half with a green vine and leaf pattern. @bravemaggiedesigns added a coordinating swag valance across the top that drapes elegantly between the three sections.
-The botanical theme reads as country garden rather than rustic farmhouse, which suits the refined white cabinetry and architectural details.
-Notice how the green pattern coordinates with the wallpaper’s climbing vine motif.
+Picture a three-window bay with sheer curtains at the lower half featuring a green vine and leaf pattern.
+A coordinating swag valance drapes elegantly across the top between all three sections.
+The botanical theme reads as country garden rather than rustic farmhouse, which suits refined white cabinetry and architectural details.

-This type of layered treatment requires more planning than single panels, but it delivers visual impact in focal point windows.
+This layered treatment delivers visual impact in focal point windows.
 The swag valance unifies three separate windows into one cohesive architectural feature.
-The sheers below maintain privacy while the swags add soft sculptural curves.
+Sheers below maintain privacy while swags add soft sculptural curves.

 Bay windows present unique challenges because you need to decide whether to treat them as one unit or separately.
 This unified approach works when you want the bay to feel like a feature rather than three random windows.
 Custom work usually delivers better results here since standard panels rarely fit bay configurations properly.